 Please note: you will be given 14 days to finalise your application from the date of invitation.
 If you are unable to provide the relevant information within this time frame, you must seek an extension from BSMQ.
 Applications not finalised within time frames will be closed and applicants will need to submit a new EOI if they wish to re-seek Queensland nomination.

-Step 5: Once your completed BSMQ application is received and approved, you will receive an invitation from DIBP to lodge your visa application.
-You will be given 60 days to lodge your application with DIBP.
+Step 5: Once your completed BSMQ application is received and approved, you will receive an invitation from the DHA to lodge your visa application.
+You will be given 60 days to lodge your application with the DHA.

-Applicants currently working in Queensland, interstate or offshore, may submit an application for either subclass 190 and subclass 489 nomination.
+Applicants currently working in Queensland may submit an application for either subclass 190 and subclass 489 nomination.
 Please ensure that you:

 - familiarise yourself with the application process

-- meet both DIBP criteria and BSMQ criteria for your chosen visa
+- meet both the DHA criteria and BSMQ criteria for your chosen visa

-- have all the following documentation prepared before applying
+- have all the following documentation prepared before prior to lodging an EOI

 If you meet Queensland State Nomination requirements, you will be invited by BSMQ to lodge further documentation: